florent37/MyLittleCanvas/README.md

 # MyLittleCanvas

-You find canvas hard to use ? try MyLittleCanvas :)
+🎨You find canvas hard to use ? try MyLittleCanvas :)
 Don't work with canvas methods, use objects instead !